keawstudio/Clothing-System-3D/README.md

 # Clothing System 3D

 This is an asset project for Unity 3D that allows customization of a characters appearance.
+Work in progress.
+This project need to be used as a base for your own asset, not as a full functionally asset.
+No version for mobiles.

 Read the **Documentation** to learn how to use the asset.